+Projecting Signs

-- Storefront Projecting Signs are located below the second floor window sill. - Upper Level Projecting Signs are located above the second floor window sill and below the bottom of cornice or roof line if no cornice exists.
+- Upper Level Projecting Signs are located above the second floor window sill and below the bottom of cornice or roof line if no cornice exists.
 For any allowable Upper Level Projecting Sign, the tenant must obtain permission from the building owner.
 Upper Level Projecting Signs are only permitted when any of the following conditions exist: - The retail tenant occupies the entire building, and the building frontage is greater than 60 feet. - The tenant is a hotel, theater or bowling alley as permitted by the sign code. - Banner Projecting Signs are located above the second floor window sill and below the bottom of cornice or roof line if no cornice exists.
 Banner Projecting Signs are only permitted when any of the following conditions existing: - The retail tenants are located in a large, multitenant building where access to individual tenants is through a common lobby from the street, and tenants do not have individual exterior storefronts. - The retail tenant occupies a large, multi-story building with more than 200 feet of street frontage.